JetBrains/intellij-micropython/README.md

 ## Installation

-Install the "MicroPython Support" plugin from your IDE settings.
+Install the "MicroPython" plugin from your IDE settings.

 The setup steps differ for IntelliJ and PyCharm: